enceladus-rex/chainer-transformer/README.md

 the size of the embedding space.
 The encoder produces a sequence of encodings with the same length as the input.
 For every input sequence, the encoder is run only a single time.
 The decoder, on the other hand is, a separate neural module that unlike the encoder is run M times, once for each output token.
-As described earlier, the output of the decoder is a discrete categorical distribution over the set of possible output tokens.
-Additionally, there are two inputs to the decoder, the encodings (from the encoder) and the aforementioned output embeddings with a positional embedding added to them just like with the encoder inputs.
+As described earlier, the output of the decoder is a sequence of discrete categorical distributions over the set of possible next output tokens for each output position.
+Furthermore, there are two inputs to the decoder, the encodings (from the encoder) and the aforementioned output embeddings with positional embeddings added to them just like with the encoder inputs.

 #### Multi-Head Attention